 ABOUT THE GEMINIDS

 The Geminid meteors, in addition to being part of one of the most reliable showers of the year, are quite intriguing.
 The first Geminids were noticed in the 1860s.
-Astronomers searched for the comet which left behind the debris field responsible for the Geminids.
-In the 1980s, after over a century of searching, scientists pinpointed an asteroid now known as Phaethon as the originator of the debris.
+Astronomers hunted for the comet which left behind the debris field causing the annual shower.
+In the 1980s (after over a century of searching) scientists pinpointed an asteroid now known as Phaethon as the originator of the debris.
 Any meteors that are part of this shower seem to radiate from a point in the sky near the star Castor, in the constellation Gemini♊.

 THE GEMINID PEAK VIEWING EVENT

 For this one night HRPO will be open for four hours, during which time members of the public are welcome.
 Due to the light pollution problem here in East Baton Rouge Parish, it is feasible to attempt viewing of this major shower only during its peak time, which according to the American Meteor Society will be the evening of the 13th through to the morning of the 14th.
-Earth♁’s Moon will be in its waning crescent phase and will be below the horizon for the entire viewing time.
+Earth♁’s Moon will be in its waning gibbous phase, rising at 9:58 pm.
 Patrons must follow the rules and regulations below if they expect to stay on park property.
 [It is possible that approximately thirty percent of the meteors seen on this night will be members of one of eight different minor meteor showers also currently active.]

 RULES AND REGULATIONS